yext/answers-search-ui/README.md

 ## Custom Direct Answer Card

-If you need the full power of an SDK component, you can specificy a custom Direct Answers card.
+You can customize the look and behavior of your DirectAnswer, you can create a custom Direct Answer card.

-This component will be given the directAnswer data from the query, the same data the built-in component operates on.
-You can expect that object to look something like the below:
+A custom Direct Answer card is given the directAnswer data from the query, the same data the built-in component operates on.
+That object will look something like the below:

 ```js
 {